sutthamet/Project-Graduation-RMUTP-/README.md

-# 🏫 MOBILE ASSET MANAGEMENT APPLICATION
+# 🏫 MOBILE ASSET MANAGEMENT APPLICATION (Karupan App)

 A mobile application for managing university assets and equipment, built with Flutter and Firebase.
 Developed as a graduation project at RMUTP (Rajamangala University of Technology Phra Nakhon), Computer Engineering Department.